 For more granular control, you can configure access rules that are only applied to specific users or during specific times.

 - Users can be used as a criteria for a rule.
-To enable the Barracuda CloudGen Firewall to be aware of which connection belongs to a specific user, use the Barracuda DC Agent, Barracuda TS Agent, or the Authentication Client.
+To enable the firewall to be aware of which connection belongs to a specific user, use the Barracuda DC Agent or Barracuda TS Agent.

 For more information, see User Objects.

 - You can create access rules that are only active for specific times or dates.
-For example, you can create a time object that only includes Mondays and the hours of 8:00 am to 9:00 am.
-A access rule including this time object allows traffic only during the time span defined in the time object.
+For example, you can create a time object that only includes Mondays and the hours of 8:00 a.m. to 9:00 a.m.
+An access rule including this time object allows traffic only during the time span defined in the time object.

 For more information, see Schedule Objects.

 Use firewall objects to reference specific networks, services, time and dates, user groups, or connections when creating firewall rules.
-You can use firewall objects that are preconfigured on the Barracuda CloudGen Firewall or create custom objects to fit your needs.
-The main purpose for firewall objects is to simplify the creation and maintenance of firewall rules.
+You can use preconfigured firewall objects or create custom objects to fit your needs.
+The main purpose of firewall objects is to simplify the creation and maintenance of firewall rules.
 Firewall objects are re-usable, which means that you can use one firewall object in as many rules as required.
 Each firewall object has a unique name that is more easily referenced than an IP address or a network range.